 Marijuana leaves are a vital component of the plant’s biological processes.
 They are the main sites where photosynthesis occurs and the process where energy from the sun fuels the plant’s growth.

-- The different types of cannabis leaves
+- Create juice out of your cannabis leaves

 However, there’s more to marijuana leaves than just that.
 This article will detail the many uses of marijuana leaves and how you can turn simple weed leaves into useful byproducts.